BarbzYHOOL/awesome-fish-shell/README.md

 * [fisherman/z](https://github.com/fisherman/z) - Pure-fish z directory jumping.
 * [smh/base16-shell-fish](https://github.com/smh/base16-shell-fish) - Fast and easy fisherman plugin for switching your [base16-shell theme](https://github.com/chriskempson/base16-shell)

+Note: If you find a lone plugin that is hard to find and not referenced, you can add it to this readme or ask the repository owner to add extra-tags (see this [example](Tags_request.md)).

 **Various links with plugin lists:**
 * [Oh My Fish packages](https://github.com/oh-my-fish/packages-main/tree/master/packages): Package list compatible with Oh My Fish and Fisher (note: to install you need the repository owner/name).
 * [Fundle wiki](https://github.com/danhper/fundle/wiki): Another list of Fisher/Fundle/OhMyFish compatible packages.